Nirula's: History

 To diversify its business, the group opened hotels, one in Noida and another in Panipat, and set up food processing plants in Noida, near Delhi.

-Nirula's was also the first Western-style fast food restaurant in Kathmandu, Nepal, where it had two outlets, the main branch in Durbar Marg —where there currently is a KFC and a Pizza Hut on top, and a smaller branch on New Road.
+Nirula's was also the first Western-style fast food restaurant in Kathmandu, Nepal, where it had two outlets, the main branch in Durbar Marg — where currently there is a KFC and a Pizza Hut as well — and a smaller branch on New Road.
 The best selling items were pizzas and ice cream.
 While both were already available in Kathmandu, they were offered at premium restaurants as gourmet versions and not as fast food.

-Through the 1990s Nirula's faced heated competition from local and international fast food outlets and by 1995 there was only one Nirula's left in the city.
+Through the 1990s Nirula's faced competition from local and international fast food outlets and by 1995 there was only one Nirula's left in the city.
 The quality also went down and it soon closed its doors for good.

-While Kathmandu is now teeming with fast food outlets, many still reminisce about Nirula's as the place that they had their first pizza in.
-Their most popular pizza was the salami pizza, also their cheapest meat pizza.

 Acquisition

 In 2006, Navis Capital Partners bought Nirula's.
 In 2007, the original Connaught Place outlet moved to K-Block, Connaught Place, while the adjacent Potpourri moved to N block, Outer Circle.
 Also in 2007, Nirula's opened India's first ice cream museum inside its ice cream factory in Noida.
 In the same year, the chain introduced three new outlet formats, including "Nirula's Express", Food Court Unit and Ice-Cream Kiosks, with the first Express outlet opening at the Delhi Airport.

-In 2012, Navis "agreed to sell its 100% stake in Nirula's Group," to A2Z Excursions Pvt.
+In 2012, Navis agreed to sell its 100% stake in Nirula's Group to A2Z Excursions Pvt.
 Ltd for an undisclosed amount.

 Today the chain has outlets across North India, in Delhi, Gurugram, Faridabad, Noida, Greater Noida, Ghaziabad, Kanpur, Lucknow, Bhiwadi, Dehradun, and Patna.